Jun 30, 2021

 - Take a cool shower or bath.

 Even without AC, actions can be taken to keep temperatures in homes and apartments from going up:

 - Cover windows with curtains, shades or whatever works to keep the sun from shining in.

 - Eat food that can be eaten cold, so you don’t have to use your oven or range.

 - If and when the temperature falls below 70, which in many places happens early in the morning and at night after the sun has gone down, open windows and use a fan to circulate air.

 Most important, check up on your neighbors and friends.
-Call or text first.
-Knock on a door if you have to—you can do this while still wearing a mask and observing physical distancing guidelines.
+Call or text or knock on a door.

 - Increasing cool-down and hydration breaks